samumantha/instructor-training/content/teaching-mechanics.md

 [Facilitation](https://en.wikipedia.org/wiki/Facilitation_(organisational)) is a process for **helping other people dealing with a process or reach an agreement or solution** - without getting directly involved in the process, discussion, etc. oneself.
-It can also bee seen as the art of **moving a group of people through meetings, planning sessions, or training, and successfully achieving a specific goal**.
+It can also be seen as the art of **moving a group of people through meetings, planning sessions, or training, and successfully achieving a specific goal**.

 Since training workshops are often delivered by multiple trainers, exercise leaders and helpers, it can be